-Sometimes things happen and you may not be able to pay your full statement balance in a month.
-It’s okay, it is something that happens to everyone sometimes.
+Sometimes things happen, and you may not be able to pay your full statement balance in a month.
+It’s okay; it is something that happens to everyone sometimes.
 When your credit card statement comes, you do have the option to pay less than your full statement balance if you need to.
-On every statement you receive, you will see a line that shows your minimum balance.
+On every statement you receive, you will see a line that shows your minimum required payment.

-Your minimum balance is the smallest amount that you can pay towards your bill and still remain current.
-Failing to pay at least the minimum balance is going to result in late fees, missed payment fees, and can cause you to have to pay the Penalty APR if applicable.
+Your minimum payment is the smallest amount that you can pay toward your bill and still remain current.
+Failing to pay at least the minimum balance is going to result in late fees, missed-payment fees, and can cause you to have to pay the Penalty APR if applicable.
 Making a payment of at least the minimum balance is also very important for your credit score!
-Payment history is the most important factor used in calculating your credit score so you should do your best not to miss any payments.
-If you’re ever in a situation where you feel like you may need to, the best thing to do would be to reach out to your credit card issuer as soon as possible to discuss your options.
+Payment history is the most important factor used in calculating your credit score, so you should do your best not to miss any payments.
+If you’re ever in a situation where you feel like you may need to skip a payment, the best thing to do would be to reach out to your credit card issuer as soon as possible to discuss your options.

-Typically, your minimum balance that you have to pay is equal to between 1% and 3% of your total balance.
+Typically, your minimum payment is equal to between 1% and 3% of your total balance.
 In the above example, the total statement balance was $450, so the minimum payment was $13.50, which is 3% of the total amount.
-Note: this is just an example and your minimum payment is likely to be a flat fee of around $25 if your balance is less than $1,000 in a given billing cycle.
+Note: this is just an example and your minimum payment will often be a flat fee of around $25 if your balance is less than a certain amount in a given billing cycle.

 If you only pay the minimum, or if you pay any amount less than the full amount listed on your statement, that is what is known as carrying a balance or revolving a balance.
-Any time that you do this, this is when you will start to incur interest.
-This is something that you should try your best to never do with your credit card, simply because interest is very costly.
+This is when you will start to incur interest and is something that you should try your best to avoid simply because credit card interest is very costly.

-Following the example above, if you continued to make the minimum payment every month, you would end up paying a total of $163.33 in interest, meaning that $450 purchase will come out to over $610 when all is said and done.
-On top of that, it could take you almost four years to pay it off!
+Following the example above, if you continued to make the minimum payment every month, you would end up paying a total of $140.13 in interest, meaning that $450 purchase will come out to more than $590 when all is said and done.
+On top of that, it would take you more than three years to pay it off!

-- Annual Fee: This is a fee paid once per calendar year just in order to have your card.
-Annual fees range from roughly $30 to $50, but some may be higher.
+- Annual Fee: This is a fee paid once per calendar year just to keep your card.
+Annual fees range from roughly $30 to $100, but some may be higher.
 There are a lot of credit cards that do not come with any annual fees, too.
-Instead of an annual fee, some credit cards may require you to pay monthly fees but this is more common in secured credit cards or credit rebuilding cards.
+Instead of an annual fee, some credit cards may require you to pay monthly fees, but this is more common with secured credit cards or credit-rebuilding cards.

 - Cash Advance Fees: Whenever you use your credit card to withdraw money, that’s a cash advance.
-Typically, the amount you’re even allowed to advance is limited.
-This is one of the most costly services to use on a credit card because the interest is high and begins incurring as soon as the money is sent, there are no grace periods, and there are fees on top of all of that.
-An average cash advance fee is structured the same way as a balance transfer fee, a flat rate or percentage, whichever is greater.
-If your credit issuer has a cash advance fee of $10 or 5% and you get a cash advance of $300, you would pay a $15 fee.
+Typically, even the amount you’re allowed to advance is limited.
+This is one of the most costly services to use on a credit card because the interest is high and begins accumulating as soon as the money is received.
+There are no grace periods, and there are fees on top of all of that.
+An average cash advance fee is structured the same way as a balance transfer fee: a flat rate or percentage, whichever is greater.
+If your credit issuer has a cash advance fee of $10 or 5%, and you get a cash advance of $300, you would pay a $15 fee.

 - Convenience Fees: These are actually imposed by merchants; however, it is worth mentioning them here.
 Some retailers will charge you a convenience fee for paying with a credit card at their location.
-Your credit issuer has no control over these fees and they are generally unavoidable unless you choose to use another payment method.
+Your credit issuer has no control over these fees, and they are generally unavoidable unless you choose to use another payment method.
 They can also sometimes be avoided if you make a purchase of a certain amount, depending on what the merchant requires.

-- Foreign Transaction Fees: Your credit card issuer is going to charge you a fee on every foreign transaction you make, whether that is when you’re shopping online or traveling overseas.
-You may also see it described as a Foreign Currency Exchange Fee and it is usually about 3% of the total purchase price.
+- Foreign Transaction Fees: Your credit card issuer is going to charge you a fee on every foreign transaction you make, whether you’re shopping online from a foreign company or traveling overseas.
+You may also see it described as a Foreign Currency Exchange Fee, and it is usually about 3% of the total purchase price.
 The best way to avoid these fees would be to choose a different payment method or, if you are a frequent international traveler, be sure to seek out a card that has no foreign transaction fees.

 - Late Payment Fees: When your billing cycle ends, you will be mailed your credit card statement either physically or electronically.
-That statement will show a due date for you and you must make a payment by that date or you may be subject to late fees.
+That statement will list the due date for your payment, and you must make that payment by that date or you may be subject to late fees.
 Late fees can range from $25 to $40.
-Usually, you will see a lower amount for your first one or may even be able to have your first one waived.
-After you’ve paid a late fee, the fee can increase if you end up making another late payment in a six-month period.
+Usually, you will see a lower amount for your first late payment (and may even be able to have your first one waived).
+After you’ve paid a late fee, the fee can increase if you happen to make another late payment in a six-month period.

 - Over-The-Limit Fees: These are not going to be a problem for most people.
-When you get approved for some credit cards, you may have the option to choose to allow yourself to make purchases that exceed your credit limit and have your credit card issuer pay that amount anyway.
-If you do so, you can be charged a fee that could end up being as high as the amount you went over with your purchase.
-To avoid this type of fee, never opt-in to this service.
-If you do not have enough of an available balance to cover a purchase, your card will just decline instead.
+Some credit cards give you the option to make purchases that exceed your credit limit.
+However, if you do so, you may be charged a fee that could end up being as high as the amount you exceeded with your purchase.
+To avoid this type of fee, never opt in to this service.
+If you do not have enough of an available balance to cover a purchase, your card will just decline the transaction instead.

-- Returned Payment Fees: This type of fee is charged when your payment of your statement balance is rejected.
-Let’s say that you wrote a check to pay your statement balance and there is not enough money in your bank account to cover that check, the credit card issuer would not receive any of that payment and it would go back into your account.
+- Returned-Payment Fees: This type of fee is charged when you don’t have enough money in your bank account to pay your bill.
+The credit card issuer would not receive any of that payment, and it would go back into your account.
 When this happens, your credit card issuer will charge you a fee of up to $35.
-To avoid this type of fee, make sure that you have the right amount in your account before making your payment and be mindful of any pending transactions.
+To avoid this type of fee, make sure that you have enough funds in your bank account before making your payment and be mindful of any pending transactions.